idpass/idpass-lite-java/README.md

 ## Installation

 Declare Maven Central repository in the dependency configuration, then add this library in the dependencies.
-Here's an example using `build.gradle`:
+An example using `build.gradle`:

 ```groovy
 repositories {